tillnelown/revanced-pod/README.md

 # Troubleshooting
 If you are having problems then you can delete the `cache` directory, it contains the gradle cache and will make gradle redownload and compile everything.
+To manually run the patcher set `--env EXIT_TO_BASH=1` in `run.sh` To override applied patches see the "-l" option of the cli for possible patches and set the PATCHES variable to your list `--env PATCHES="patch1 patch2[...]"` in `run.sh`

 # Contributors
 Thanks to [CnC-Robert](https://github.com/CnC-Robert) for allowing me to use his [ReVanced script](https://github.com/CnC-Robert/revanced-cli-script) as a base to create build.sh.